UniversalDependencies/docs/_hy/feat/Poss.md

 While many tagsets would have “possessive” as one of the various pronoun types, this feature is intentionally separate from [PronType](), as it is orthogonal to pronominal types.
-Several of the pronominal types can be optionally possessive, and nouns can too.
+Several of the pronominal types can be optionally possessive, nouns and adjectives can too.

 ### <a name="Yes">`Yes`</a>: it is possessive